-Abe’s Coney Island, located on Michigan Ave, was also potentially involved.
+Abe’s Coney Island on Michigan Avenue was also potentially involved.

 Glenda Hubbard said she was serving tables at Abe’s when the incident happened around 5 p.m.

 “We don’t know what happened, we just saw shattered glass everywhere,” Hubbard said.
-“We heard a pop and then all the glass broke on the table … I was right there.
-We thought something got thrown, but I didn’t see no rocks … It just happened so fast.
+“We heard a pop, and then all the glass broke on the table … I was right there.
+We thought something got thrown, but I didn’t see any rocks … It just happened so fast.
 We didn’t even know what happened.”

 Hubbard said Abe’s Coney Island did not report the incident to the police.

-Jimmy Johns had one of their main windows shot at 5:35 p.m.
+One of the main windows at Jimmy John's was hit at 5:35 p.m.
 Because it was a double pane window, only the outside glass was broken.

-According to French, the incident happened shortly after 5 p.m. and left one of their front windows shattered.
+The incident happened shortly after 5 p.m. and left one of the front windows shattered, French said.